US Presence In Syria Only Boosts Crime Rate, Disrupts Peace Restoration - Russian Military - UrduPoint

 The exit plans were mentioned by Trump in December 2018, however, no details or dates have been announced since then.

+The official also paid attention to the city of Raqqah, which was razed to the ground by the US-led coalition's airstrikes.

+"No repair works were launched, no mine clearing was initiated since then," Mizintsev stressed, adding that local residents and children get regularly injured because of explosive devices.

-The United States and its allies have been present in Syria since 2014, with the proclaimed goal of the mission being to fight the Islamic State terrorist group (outlawed in Russia).
-However, the US coalition has also been attacking military objects that belong to the Syrian government and supporting the armed opposition groups.
+The United States and its allies have been present in Syria since 2014, with the proclaimed goal of the mission being to fight the Islamic State terrorist group (IS, outlawed in Russia).
+However, the US coalition has also been attacking military sites that belong to the Syrian government and supporting armed opposition groups.